lanl/ssys/DEVELOPMENT_NOTES.md

 # Development Notes

 Development notes for the ssys project.
-Feature requests and enhancements are tracked as issues in the remote repository.
+Deferred feature requests and enhancements are tracked as issues in the remote repository.

 ---